nguyetbinh/PinkMan/README.md

 PinkMan was developed by me as a personal project.
 The game was created using the SDL library and C++ programming language.

 License
-PinkMan is licensed under the MIT License.
-Feel free to use and modify the code as you see fit.